fox015/pxt-keypad/README.md

 ## Setup

-Use the "configure pins" block to set up rows and columns (see here for examples https://learn.adafruit.com/matrix-keypad/pinouts).
+Use the "configure pins" block to set up rows and columns (see examples here: https://learn.adafruit.com/matrix-keypad/pinouts).
 You can also set the key debounce timeout.

 ## License